The Vape Town guide to nicotine strength

 With this information in mind, you can now use this guide to select the recommended nicotine strength based on your cigarette usage.

-This is not definitive, as other factors, such as the VG/PG ratio of your vape liquid, as well as your favourite flavour, can all have an effect on the nicotine hit.
+This is not definitive, as other factors, such as the VG/PG ratio of your e-liquids with nicotine, as well as your favourite flavour, can all have an effect on the nicotine hit.
 The best advice is to experiment with a few different brands and flavours before finding your preferred all-day-vape.

 What about zero nicotine?

 After a short time of vaping, most people feel comfortable enough to step down to the next strongest nicotine option.
-Eventually, some even decide it's time to cut out nicotine altogether.
+Eventually, some even decide it's time to cut out their e-liquid with nicotine altogether.

-Zero-nic vaping is now extremely popular with many people.
-For ex-smoker who have vaped for a significant period of time, there can be a strong habitual association with the physical action of vaping; as well as the sensation of inhaling vapour and throat hit.
+Zero-nicotine vaping is now extremely popular with many people.
+For ex-smokers who’ve been vaping for a significant period of time, there can be a strong habitual association with the physical action of vaping; as well as the sensation of inhaling vapour and throat hit.
 This can go far beyond the addictive properties of nicotine.

 Always vape responsibly

-Should you have any other queries about the best way to switch from smoking to vaping, please don’t hesitate to contact us.
+If you have questions about the best way to switch from smoking to vaping, don’t hesitate to contact us.